-Are you in need of fast accurate and affordable DNA Paternity Testing services specifically for an alleged father and child?
-If so, today we will address the most important questions you should know regarding motherless paternity tests.
+Are you in need of fast accurate and affordable DNA Paternity Testing services specifically for an alleged father and child only?
+If so, today we will address the most important questions you should know regarding motherless paternity testing.

-If an alleged father decides or, is considering the idea of performing a paternity test.
+If an alleged father decides or, is considering to perform a paternity test.
 The one thing the alleged father should consider is his current relationship with the mother of the child.
 Will the mother be receptive to you questioning paternity?
-If so, then the process will much easier.
-If not, there are somethings alleged fathers must not if they want to know about DNA test result usage.
+If so, then the process will be much easier.
+If not, there are somethings alleged fathers must know before performing a parentage test.

-For example, if the alleged father is not married to the mother and his name is not on the legal DNA test.
+For example, if the alleged father is not married to the mother and his name is not on the birth certificate.
 The alleged father of the child will have to request consent from the mother or legal guardian of the child.
-Failure to get consent from the mother your DNA test result will most like be denied in court and the Judge or Magistrate may order the alleged father to perform another DNA test.
+Without consent, a legal paternity test will not be able to be performed.

 It is also important to note that there are times where the alleged father’s names are on the birth certificate and they perform a legal DNA test to be presented in court as evidence without the mother’s knowledge.
 Please keep in mind the mother’s representation may request a re-test because the mother was unaware of the DNA test which leaves room in her mind that the DNA test you performed may not be legit.
 So there is a good chance you may have to perform another DNA test.

 Finally, you should keep in mind that each state operates differently.
-It is important that understand your state laws regarding paternity.
-If for any reason you are unclear about this process contact an attorney in your state or, child services to gain clarity about paternity establishment laws.
+It is important that understand your state laws regarding paternity acknowledgment.
+If for any reason you are unclear about how to acknowledge paternity in your state.
+We recommend you contact a Family Law attorney in your state or call child services to gain clarity about your state’s paternity establishment laws.

 If a mother refuses to perform a DNA test.
 The option a non-custodial alleged father has is to file a petition with the court.
 Any other method of acquiring the child’s DNA sample will not be accepted by a court.
 If the court accepts your petition.
 A court order will be mailed out to the mother.
 If the mother fails to respond to the court order.
 She may be held in contempt of court and fined.